LawBreakersSOL/DiscordURLValidator/README.md

 ## Things To Do

-* Check for spaces between, as of right now you tube.com will not work but youtube .com will.
+* Check for spaces between, as of right now you tube.com will be deleted but youtube .com will pass through.
 I will work on this once I get some spare time.